Kidnapping of Ulrika Bidegård: Kidnapping

 In the evening of Wednesday 20 January 1993, Ulrika Bidegård drove back home toward Sint-Genesius-Rode, after she spent the day training.
 Her parents were in Sweden, and the villa was empty.
 As she parked her car in front of the family house, a man wearing a mask showed up and threatened her with a firearm.
 Tied up and gagged, she was driven to her kidnapper's apartment in central Brussels.
 There she was placed in sitting position in a wooden box where she was kept during her whole captivity.
 Her kidnapper fed her sparingly and gave her water to drink laced with sedative.

 The man called Bidegård's father for the first time at his office in Göteborg.
 He demanded in English that neither the police nor the media be alerted, and did not talk of any ransom.
 Kennet Bidegård immediately contacted a prosecutor, who alerted Interpol.
 When Bidegård's parents landed at Brussels airport, they were greeted by the Belgian police who had established a special task force.
 The story was quickly leaked to the press by an interpreter, and it made headlines in both Belgium and Sweden.

-Because he had used a public phone booth to make calls to Sweden, the police knew that the kidnapper was located in downtown Brussels, but it was cash withdrawals made with Bidegård's credit card that led them to the man on Saturday 23 January.
+Because he had used a public phone booth to make calls to Sweden, the police knew that the kidnapper was located in downtown Brussels; however, it was cash withdrawals made with Bidegård's credit card that led them to the man on Saturday 23 January.
 They followed him, and he led them to his apartment.
 As they did not know where Ulrika was located, at first they simply put the place under surveillance: an untimely arrest could set Bidegård's life at risk.
 Meanwhile, a photograph of the kidnapper was shown to Bidegård's parents, who immediately recognised him: he was Lars Nilsson, a carpenter from Sweden, who had been part of the team that had worked on renovating the family house.

 In spite of the constant surveillance of the kidnapper's apartment from a neighbouring building, the police were unable to determine whether Bidegård was held captive there.
 They finally decided to assault the apartment during the early hours of Monday, expecting to take the kidnapper by surprise.
 It was 2.30 am on the morning of 25 January when police forces stormed the apartment.
 Bidegård recovered her freedom after more than four days of captivity, and her kidnapper was arrested.

 On Tuesday 26 January, a letter arrived at the Bidegård's home in Sint-Genesius-Rode.
 It enclosed a photograph of Ulrika, tied up in her wooden box, along with a laconic demand for ransom: "500000 USD WEDNESDAY".
 This letter had been posted by the kidnapper on the Friday night.